AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 You can also consult the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md) for more updates.

+## June 2020 {#june-2020}

+Both ‘whitelist’ and ‘blacklist’ terms have been removed from Adobe Campaign documentation.
+Some occurrences of these terms may still exist in the product UI, option names and internal code, but will be replaced in upcoming Campaign releases with ‘blocklist’ and ‘allowlist.’

 ## 20.2 - 08/06/2020{#release-20-2}

 **New capabilities included in the release**